 Currently, burning funds is not supported in Bitcoin script.
-Yet, upcoming Bitcoin features such as SIGHASH\NOINPUT or OP\CHECKTEMPLATEVERIFY allow trustless covenants.
-For example, SIGHASH\NOINPUT allows to pre-commit to a particular signature and thus, a particular spending transaction.
+Yet, upcoming Bitcoin features such as SIGHASH_NOINPUT allow trustless covenants.
+For example, SIGHASH_NOINPUT allows to pre-commit to a particular signature and thus, a particular spending transaction.
 In combination with a 2-of-2 multi-signature this gives a simple, trustless solution for our collateral contract.

 For now, we need a workaround to implement the collateral contract.
 In the following we discuss solutions.
 All of these trust-minimizing workarounds are highly undesirable additional complexity.
-Fortunately, in the long term, we will certainly have some clean solution for covenants.
+Fortunately, in the long term, we will certainly have a clean solution.